ngoctd314/learning/cloud-computing/kvm/Chapter 2. KVM as a Virtualization Solution.md

 ![alt](./assets/virtualization-x-application.png)

 There are still various scenarios in which the physical approach is going to be needed.
 For example, there are still thousands of applications on physical servers all over the world because these servers can't be virtualized.
 These can different reasons why they can't be virtualized.
 For example, the most common reason is actually the simplest reason - maybe these applications are being run on an OS that's not on the supported OS list run by the virtualization software vendor.
-That can mean that you can't virtualize that OS/application combination because that OS doesn't support some virtualized hardware.
+That can mean that you can't virtualize that OS/application combination because that OS doesn't support some virtualized hardware, most commonly a network or a storage adapter.
+The same general idea applies to the cloud as well moving things to the cloud isn't always the best idea, as we will describe later in this book.

 ### Why is virtualization so important?

 A lot of applications that we run today don't scale up well (adding more CPU, memory, or other resources) - they just aren't programmed that way or can't seriously parallelized.
 That means that if an application can't use all the resources as it disposal, a server is going to have a lot of slack space - and this time, we're not talking about disk slack space; we're actually referring to compute slack space, so slack space at CPU and memory levels.
 This means that we're underutilizing the capabilities of the server that we paid for - with the intention for it to be used fully, not partially.

+In conclusion, for PC-based servers, looking from the CPU perspective, switching to multi-core CPUs was an opportune moment to start working toward virtualization as the concept that we know and love today.

 ### Hardware requirements for virtualization